nicolash92/item-catalog--udacity-/README.md

 - `/deler` to delete all users
 - `/list-users` to get a list of all registered users
 - `/addDefItem` generate an item.
 (RUN ONLY ONCE) (must have an account registered for this to work)

+### api endpoints
+`http://localhost:5000/catalog` retrieves the whole catalog `http://localhost:5000/catalog/<ItemName>` retrieves the Item in question or sens back {'error': 'MESSAGE'} if the item doesn't exist